Mothers in New York are an entirely different breed.

-I have a car, which helps getting my kids to school in the mornings and avoid being out in the weather when it's bad.
-But I try to use public transportation as much as possible, especially on weekends when we do little activities in the city.
+I have a car, which helps get my kids to school in the mornings and avoid being out in the weather when it's bad.
+However, I try to use public transportation as much as possible, especially on weekends when we do little activities in the city.
 It's important to find free things to do so I'm always looking through Groupon or looking up things online.

 Honestly, the thing that keeps me focused is that I know raising my kids here in New York will be an asset to their upbringing.

 The schools here, the opportunities, the culture – there's no place like it.
 I'm okay with my hustle because I appreciate the well-rounded life they can have here.